-Lecturers: prof. Dr. Raoul David Findeisen, PhD., Mgr.
-Zuzana Hritzová, PhD., prof. Mgr.
-Janka Benická, PhD., Mgr.
-František Paulovič, PhD.
+Lecturers: Mgr.
+František Paulovič, PhD., Mgr.
+Miloš Procházka, PhD., doc.
+Mgr.
+Rong Ye, PhD.

 FiF.KVŠ/A-boVS-006/15 Literatures in the East Asian Countries 2

 The very concept of "East Asia" is closely linked to the fact that writing came to Japan and Korea from China - and permanently influenced their written culture.
 For centuries, and to some extent even today, this area has shared a common cultural or religious context, even though it developed in different linguistic communities.
 The course will focus on the dialectic of the different yet common literary traditions in this cultural space, and the student will thus gain a comprehensive overview of the development of the literatures of the region in a comparative context (based on texts written in Chinese characters), from the period of the penetration of Buddhism to the beginning of the 20th century.